teelur/budget-board-docs/docs/setting-up/index.md

 #### Manually assigning categories

-Manually categorize a transaction by navigating to the Transactions page, opening the transaction, and selecting a category from the drop-down.
+Manually categorize a transaction by navigating to the Transactions page, opening the transaction, and selecting a category from the drop-down menu.

 #### Automatic rules